sguox002/leetcode/dp/dp-medium I.md

 ```
 63. Unique Paths II-easy

-673. Number of Longest Increasing Subsequence
+673. Number of Longest Increasing Subsequence<br/>

-solving two dp problem at the same time: find the longest subsequence, remembering the number of path to each of the longest subsequence
+solving two dp problem at the same time: find the longest subsequence, remembering the number of path to each of the longest subsequence<br/>
 ```cpp
     int findNumberOfLIS(vector<int>& nums) {
         int n=nums.size();